M4R813C4K3/M4R813C4K3.github.io/_tabs/about.md

 I am an IT professional specializing in the end-to-end lifecycle of enterprise technology.
 My work sits at the intersection of high-stakes hardware recovery, infrastructure engineering, and executive-level AV operations.
 I define my value not just by maintaining systems, but by rescuing high-value assets from "impossible" failure states and optimizing decommissioned hardware into functional, high-density infrastructure.

 ### 📖 The Engineering Mindset
-Technology has never been a "black box" to me.
-My journey began with modding Source Engine code in middle school and has evolved into a career centered on understanding the "why" behind system failures.

-Whether it’s bypassing locked bootloaders on enterprise AR headsets or diagnosing a single failed MOSFET on a motor controller, I thrive in the space between standard software tools and the physical reality of hardware.
+Technology has been a lifelong obsession rather than just a career choice.
+My journey started in kindergarten with a collection of cereal box CD-ROMs and evolved by middle school into modding Source Engine server code using **C++** and **Lua**.
+I thrive in the space between standard software tools and the physical reality of hardware.
 I believe that a technician's greatest asset is the persistence to troubleshoot beyond the "click-to-fix" interface.

+Outside of the server room, I maintain a constant curiosity for learning across various domains, with a particular interest in art, history, and geopolitics.
+I believe that a well-rounded perspective is what allows a technician to become a true problem solver.

 ### 🛠️ Technical Competencies